Last updated Aug. 13, 2023 by Benedict Osas

 Your dream to retire early will only come to fruition if you have enough money in your savings account.
 Therefore, it’s good to start saving now for your future!
 You can start saving monthly or weekly, depending on your earnings.

-Ideally, the money for the retirement fund and the emergency fund should be debited from your bank account the same day you get it.
+Ideally, the money for the retirement and emergency funds should be debited from your bank account the same day you get it.
 However, you need to save only the amount you’re comfortable with, but considerably too.

 Investing isn’t meant for specific professions or businesses.
 Anyone can invest, and now is a great time of your life to start investing for your retirement.
 Do not be discouraged by reports of bad markets or the risks attached to investing.
 Start now, and leverage investment opportunities to build your finances.